-“Personalization is a process that creates a relevant, individualized interaction between two parties designed to enhance the experience of the recipient.
-It uses insight based on the recipient’s personal data, as well as behavioral data about the actions of similar individuals, to deliver an experience to meet specific needs and preferences.” — Gartner
+The personalization process creates a relevant, individualized interaction between a company and its audiences to enhance the recipient’s experience.
+It uses insight based on unique recipient behavioral data, as well as behavioral data of similar individuals, to deliver an experience to meet specific needs and preferences. — Gartner

 What Evaluation Criteria does Gartner Use?

 By applying its standard Magic Quadrant graphical treatment and a uniform set of evaluation criteria, Gartner’s differentiated each personalization engine by:

 Leaders execute well against their current vision and are well positioned for tomorrow.

 Visionaries understand where the market is going or have a vision for changing market rules, but do not yet execute well.

 Niche Players focus successfully on a small segment, or are unfocused and do not out-innovate or outperform others.